Washington’s next Elders’ Rites of Passages (EROP) are:

 Step One – Take Stock

 The EROP is not just another event to attend.
 It is a decision that for many comes out of a sense that they are ready for to release an old way of life and begin entering a new era in their evolution.
 Discern what your gut is saying, read, pray, listen, discuss this shift and call with friends both young and old.
 Review the application and all the EROP pages on this website.

 Step Two – Submit Application

 Go to the registration page, for further details and to complete and submit your Elders’ Rites of Passage (EROP) application.
-After the phone interview, if accepted, a full confirmation package will be sent to you with further instructions for preparations.
+After the phone interview, if accepted, a full confirmation package will be sent to you with further instructions for preparations and payment.
+You can also get started on the rest of the registration process right now if you don’t want to wait.

 Step Three – Get Started!